superfly/docs/litefs/files.html.md

 The TXID is representated a 16-character hex-encoded `uint64`.
 The checksum is encoded as a 16-character hex-encoded byte array.
 These are concatenated using a slash and a newline is appended at the end.

+### Using TXID to handle consistency

+Clients can use the TXID if they wish to ensure that the database state is consistent across requests to different nodes.
+For example, a write to the primary may occur at TXID 100.
+If a subsequent request to a replica is performed, then the client can pass the TXID to the application and have it wait until it reaches or surpasses transaction ID 100.

+Another approach is to redirect subsequent reads from a client to the primary for a few seconds after a write occurs.
+This is typically enough time to ensure that changes from the write are copied to the replica before it begins serving read requests to the client again.
+However, this provides weaker consistency guarantees over checking with the TXID in the position file.